Lacrosse in England: Youth

 Lacrosse is often introduced to boys and girls with a soft stick and ball version of the game called pop lacrosse.
 Since 1982, the English Lacrosse Association has brought over one thousand coaches from outside the U.K. to teach young players the game.

 International

 England, Scotland and Wales compete as separate teams in international competitions.
 In the men's 2006 World Lacrosse Championship England finished in 5th place and in the Women's Lacrosse World Cup in 2005, England finished 3rd.
 In the men's 2007 World Indoor Lacrosse Championship England finished in 4th place.

 In the 2008, 2012 and 2016 European Lacrosse Championships England successfully defended their title in the Men's competition, and came second in the Women's competition.

-The 2010 World Lacrosse Championships were held in Manchester, England from 16–24 July at the Manchester University Sports Ground, The Armitage Centre.
+The 2010 World Lacrosse Championships were held in Manchester, England from 16 to 24 July at the Manchester University Sports Ground, The Armitage Centre.
 The England team finished the tournament in 5th place.